-Throughout the early 1990’s, David Njenga, a Kenyan pastor, along with his wife Peninah, helped street children through school.
-Now their focus is primarily on children who have been orphaned through the AIDS crisis that has devastated Kenya.
-Along with FEB missionaries, Mark & Catherine Buhler, they opened the doors of Ngorika Children's Home (NCH) in 2004.
-At NCH they strive to provide a home and a future for the children.
-The children attend local primary and secondary schools and are well integrated into the family’s daily life.
-David is the steadfast, loving, dedicated father to the children of Ngorika Children’s Home.
-Peninah, a trained nurse, is not only mother, but nurse and prayer warrior for the children.
+Since 2004, Kenyan pastor David Njenga, along with his wife, Peninah, have provided a home for children who were orphaned by the AIDS crisis that devastated Kenya.
+In partnership with FEB missionaries, Mark & Catherine Buhler, they built and then opened the doors of Ngorika Children's Home (NCH) to several young boys.
+At NCH they strive to provide a loving home and the essentials of life for these boys in order to allow them to become productive and moral leaders of their country.
+The children have attended local schools and most have graduated and are now attending university and technical institutions.
+David has always been the steadfast father to the young people of Ngorika Children’s Home.
+Peninah, a trained nurse, is not only mother, but nurse and prayer warrior for them.
 The faith and love that this couple models for the children is helping to rebuild their lives and giving to each a hope for a better future.

 Read what Pastor Shawn Barden of Fernie Community Church had to say after spending two weeks at NCH with his family one summer:

 "My time at Ngorika has gifted me with numerous memories that I will cherish for the rest of my days.
 Not only did we find it to be a place of much joy and love, it was also a place of such warm hospitality...
 David walks in such a gentleness and genuine faith... he embodies the gospel.
 I was hoping to encourage him and minister to him, but I found just being in his presence and seeing his faith and love in action left me on the receiving end...